 In order to separate buildings from the terrain surface and represent them by true 3D CAD models, ground plans are used in addition to the DSM data.
-For the reconstruction first appropriate building models have to be defined, which are fit to the observed data in the second step.
+For the reconstruction first appropriate building models have to be defined.
+In a second step these models are fitted to the observed data to reconstruct the building.